nanoporetech/dorado/README.md

 $ dorado demux --kit-name <kit-name> --output-dir <output-folder-for-demuxed-bams> <reads>
 ```

-`<reads>` can either be an HTS format file (e.g. FASTQ, BAM, etc.) or a stream of an HTS format (e.g. the output of dorado basecalling).
+`<reads>` can either be a folder or a single file in an HTS format file (e.g. FASTQ, BAM, etc.) or a stream of an HTS format (e.g. the output of dorado basecalling).

 This results in multiple BAM files being generated in the output folder, one per barcode (formatted as `KITNAME_BARCODEXX.bam`) and one for all unclassified reads.
 As with the in-line mode, `--no-trim` and `--barcode-both-ends` are also available as additional options.